HIV Syndemic Care

 - Present five recommendations for the expansion and promotion of HIV syndemic care in health professions education

-- Community-based and innovative health care models
+- Develop community-based and innovative health care models that address health inequities.

-- Leveraging open-access syndemic-focused educational resources
+- Leverage open-access syndemic-focused educational resources.

 Educational resources